SEMICeu/documentation/datamodel.md

 Implementation models expect

-  - the same as application profiles, but usually augmented with additional specific artifacts for that system.
+  - the same as application profiles, but usually augmented with additional specific artefacts for that system.
       E.g. a template DB, an API specification, ...